jbarroso/clean-code/README.md

 15. [JUnit Internals](#junit-internals)
 16. [Refactoring SerialDate](#refactoring-serialdate)
 17. [Smells and Heuristics](#smells-and-heuristics)

+# <a name="foreword">Foreword</a>
+Small things matter.
+God is in the details.

+80% or more of what we do is quaintly called "maintenance": the act or repair.

+They introduce us the concept of Total Productive Maintenance (TMP) (1951 from the Japaneses):
+* **Seiri**: Knowing where things are: naming is crucial.
+* **Seiton**: A piece of code should be where you expect to find it.
+* **Seiso**: Keep the workplace free of unusefull things (comments, etc).
+* **Seiketsu**: Standarization.
+The group agrees about how to keep the workplace clean.
+* **Shutsuke**: Discipline.
+Follow the practices.

+You should name a variable using the same care with wich you name a first-born child.

+They talk about that they found significant indicators that code with consistent indentation style had lower bug densitiy than code with bad indentation.

+Try to do the best to leave the campground cleaner than you find it.

+The code is the design and Simple Code are their mantras.

+In Scrum make refactoring part of your concept of done.

+Be honest about the state of your code because code is never perfect.

+# <a name="introduction">Introduction</a>
+Measurement of code Quality: WTFs/Minute.

+Customers leaving in droves and managers breathing down our necks...
+Craftsmanship is the answer.

+Learning to write clean code is hard work.
+You must practice it yourself.

 # <a name="clean-code">1.
 Clean Code</a>
 ## There Will Be Code